Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 3. In the test script:
 	*	Load all necessary DRAW modules by command *pload*.
 	*	Use command *locate_data_file* to get a path to data files used by test script.
 (Make sure to have this command not inside catch statement if it is used.)
-	*	Use DRAW commands to reproduce the situation being tested.
+	*	Use DRAW commands to reproduce the tested situation.
-	*	Make sure that in case of failure the test produces message containing word "Error" or other recognized by test system as error (add new error patterns in file parse.rules if necessary).
+	*	Make sure that in case of failure the test produces a message containing word "Error" or other recognized by the test system as error (add new error patterns in file parse.rules if necessary).
-	*	If test case reports error due to existing problem and the fix is not available, add @ref testmanual_3_6 "TODO" statement for each error to mark it as known problem.
+	*	If the test case reports error due to an existing problem and the fix is not available, add @ref testmanual_3_6 "TODO" statement for each error to mark it as a known problem.
 The TODO statements must be specific so as to match the actually generated messages but not all similar errors.
-	*	To check expected output which should be obtained as a result of a test, add @ref testmanual_3_7 "REQUIRED" statement for each line of output to mark it as required.
+	*	To check expected output which should be obtained as the test result, add @ref testmanual_3_7 "REQUIRED" statement for each line of output to mark it as required.
-	*	If test case produces error messages (contained in parse.rules) which are expected in that test and should not be considered as its failure (e.g. test for checkshape command), add REQUIRED statement for each error to mark it as required output.
+	*	If the test case produces error messages (contained in parse.rules), which are expected in that test and should not be considered as its failure (e.g. test for *checkshape* command), add REQUIRED statement for each error to mark it as required output.
-4. If the test uses data file(s) not yet present in the test database, these can be put to (sub)directory pointed out by *CSF_TestDataPath* variable for running test.
-The files should be attached to Mantis issue corresponding to the modification being tested.
+4. If the test uses data file(s) that are not yet present in the test database, it is possible to put them to (sub)directory pointed out by *CSF_TestDataPath* variable for running test.
+The files should be attached to the Mantis issue corresponding to the tested modification.
-5. Check that the test case runs as expected (test for fix: OK with the fix, FAILED without the fix; test for existing problem: BAD), and integrate to Git branch created for the issue.
+5. Check that the test case runs as expected (test for fix: OK with the fix, FAILED without the fix; test for existing problem: BAD), and integrate it to the Git branch created for the issue.

 Example: